 The Alley Loop – Thirty Years of Fun

-All winter the townspeople of Crested Butte spend countless hours removing snow from streets, alleys and sidewalks.
-Most years, there is so much snow it has to be loaded in dump trucks and hauled out of town.
+All winter, the townspeople of Crested Butte spend countless hours removing snow from streets, alleys and sidewalks.
+Most years, there is so much snow that it has to be loaded in dump trucks and hauled out of town.
 But, for 24 hours in February, we ask our public works crew to turn those trucks around.
-Come blizzard or sunshine, track must be set through alley and meadow as racers descend upon Crested Butte for the only in-town Nordic race of its kind.
+Come blizzard or sunshine, the track must be set through the alley and meadow as racers descend upon Crested Butte for the only in-town Nordic race of its kind.

 Signs that say "Lap lane" and "finish" with arrows for the alley loop crested butte